 Hepatitis E is transmitted by ingesting water contaminated by an infected person’s faeces.
 Outbreaks are often documented in places with poor sanitation, like camps for refugees and internally displaced people (IDPs).
 Hepatitis E commonly causes only a mild short-term illness.

-Nearly 1 million people die each year from HIV/AIDS, while nearly 2 million people become newly infected with the virus.
+Nearly 800,000 people die each year from HIV/AIDS, while nearly 2 million people become newly infected with the virus.

 Two hundred million people are at risk of infection with kala azar - one of the world's most dangerous topical diseases.
 Only malaria is more deadly.